Volunteer Task Descriptions

 Green Bins

-1 volunteer – full season task
+1 volunteer – full season task / 2 spares for vacation dates

 • Each week, put city green bins out for pick up

-Donation Bed(s)
+Donation Bed(s) if applicable

 6 volunteers